lenceai/AI_Agents_in_Action/README.md

 # GPT-Agents (AI Agents In Action): Exploring the World of AI Agents and Assistants

-# Node I pulled all this code from the following manning website.
+# Note I pulled all this code from the following manning website.

 https://www.manning.com/books/ai-agents-in-action